 - In The Hunger Games.
 Katniss never kills President Snow directly.
-Instead she kills Rule of Escalating Threat leaving Snow at the mercy of the people.
+Instead she kills President Coin, leaving Snow at the mercy of the people.
 Sure, he died anyway but many people wanted it to be at her hands.

 - In Episode IV of Star Wars, A New Hope, Luke Skywalker never directly fights this film's Big Bad, Grand Moff Tarkin (Darth Vader was The Heavy in this film); he simply dies after he refuses to evacuate the Death Star, assuming that no one could actually pull off the kill shot.

 - The Super Soldier Assassination team are shot and killed by Helmut Zemo while in cryogenic sleep.
 For all the talk of them and how dangerous they are, they are taken out of play in a very anti-climatic manner.